WeirdMidas/AetherAtlas/README.md

 - balance:      min 1.1+1.0+1.1, idle 0.6+0.7+1.1
 - performance:  min 1.1+1.2+1.1, idle 0.6+0.7+1.1
 - fast:         min 1.1+1.5+1.7, idle 0.6+1.2+1.2
+- Groups Tasks that use up to 30% of the little cluster into a single small core

 sdm855/855+/860 (Schedutil)
 - powersave:    min 1.3+0.7+0.8, idle 0.3+0.7+0.8
 - balance:      min 1.1+1.0+0.8, idle 0.5+0.7+1.1
 - performance:  min 1.1+1.2+0.8, idle 0.5+0.7+1.1
 - fast:         min 1.1+1.6+1.6, idle 0.5+1.2+1.2
+- Groups Tasks that use up to 30% of the little cluster into a single small core

 sdm845 (Schedutil)
 - powersave:    min 1.3+0.3, idle 0.3+0.3
 - balance:      min 1.1+1.2, idle 0.5+0.8
 - performance:  min 1.1+1.2, idle 0.5+0.8
 - fast:         min 1.1+1.8, idle 0.5+1.6
+- Groups Tasks that use up to 30% of the little cluster into a single small core

 sdm765/sdm765g (Schedutil)
 - powersave:    min 1.3+0.6+0.8, idle 0.3+0.6+0.8
 - balance:      min 0.6+1.0+0.8, idle 0.3+0.6+0.6
 - performance:  min 0.6+1.2+0.8, idle 0.3+0.6+0.8
 - fast:         min 0.6+1.4+1.7, idle 0.3+1.1+1.4
+- Groups Tasks that use up to 25% of the little cluster into a single small core

 sdm730/sdm730g (Schedutil)
 - powersave:    min 1.3+0.6, idle 0.3+0.6
 - balance:      min 0.5+1.0, idle 0.3+0.6
 - performance:  min 0.5+1.2, idle 0.3+0.6
 - fast:         min 0.5+1.4, idle 0.3+1.2
+- Groups Tasks that use up to 25% of the little cluster into a single small core

 sdm710/sdm712 (Schedutil)
 - powersave:    min 1.3+0.6, idle 0.3+0.6
 - balance:      min 0.5+1.1, idle 0.3+0.6
 - performance:  min 0.5+1.1, idle 0.3+0.6
 - fast:         min 0.5+1.5, idle 0.3+1.5
+- Groups Tasks that use up to 25% of the little cluster into a single small core

 sdm680/sdm685 (Schedutil)
 - powersave:    min 1.3+0.8, idle 0.3+0.8
 - balance:      min 0.9+1.0, idle 0.3+0.8
 - performance:  min 0.9+1.0, idle 0.3+0.8
 - fast:         min 0.9+1.7, idle 0.3+1.3
+- Groups Tasks that use up to 20% of the little cluster into a single small core

 sdm675/sdm678 (Schedutil)
 - powersave:    min 1.3+0.6, idle 0.3+0.6
 - balance:      min 0.5+1.0, idle 0.3+0.6
 - performance:  min 0.5+1.2, idle 0.3+0.6
 - fast:         min 0.5+1.4, idle 0.3+1.2
+- Groups Tasks that use up to 20% of the little cluster into a single small core

 sdm660/636 (Interactive + Project WIPE!)
 - Still assembling the profiles
+- Groups Tasks that use up to 15% of the little cluster into a single small core
 ```

 - Battery Saver Mode: A mode that enables additional power-saving optimizations.
 It can be used with any profile; after all, it will only perform additional optimizations.